iamseeley/falbulous-minimovie/README.md

 Create mini movies from text using [fal's](https://fal.ai) open source ml model apis and [ffmpeg-wasm](https://ffmpegwasm.netlify.app/) for video concatenation.

-*now using SDXL for text-image and then SVD-Turbo for image-video.*
+*now using SDXL for text-image and then SVD-Turbo for image-video*

 ## Use
 1. Input text for each scene.